Review: Upstairs Tasting Room

 No brand names sneak into the menu, no overly rehearsed stories spill from the waitstaff, no gimmicks that demand your focus and no cliché ‘mother, father, sister, brother’ stories pushing for forced authenticity.
 It’s refreshingly subtle, letting you fully immerse yourself in the experience and more importantly, form your connection to the concept and dishes in a way that feels personal.

-Upstairs debut tasting menu is an 11+1 modern Vietnamese course menu
+Upstairs’s debut tasting menu is an 11+1 course menu that’s uniquely Vietnamese

 Oyster ice cream on beetroot salad?
 Trust me, it works.

-The creamy, briny, umami-ric oyster ice-cream melts perfectly into the earthy sweetness of beetroot, with crunchy slices and jelly cubes adding just the right bite.
-A dollop of caviar on top brings a luxurious pop, enhancing the umami richness of the oyster while the caviar delivers a delicate burst of saltiness.
+The creamy, briny, umami-rich oyster ice cream melts perfectly into the earthy sweetness of beetroot, with crunchy slices and jelly cubes adding just the right bite.
+A dollop of caviar on top brings a decadent pop, underscoring the umami richness of the oyster while adding a much-welcomed saltiness.
 Plus, the presentation is pure art—beetroot slices form a delicate flower, cradling the ice cream like an edible masterpiece.
-Vibrant pinks and deep reds contrast beautifully with the cool, creamy ice cream, making it a dish that’s as stunning to look at as it is to eat.
 It’s almost too pretty to touch… almost.

 Sup Mang Cua: chawanmushi with Ca Mau crab and Ninh Thuan asparagus